Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

 #### A perfect correlation is noticed between these two features.

-### Let's see if there is any relationship between the loan status and the amount of loan.
+### Let's see if there is any relationship between the loan status and the amount of the loan.
 For that, we will create a boxplot.

 ```python